saucelabs/elemental-next/frontend/docs/73-open-new-window/ruby.md

 ---
-title: 'Open New Window'
-id: '73-open-new-window-java'
-contentUrl: 'docs/open-new-window/73-open-new-window-java'
-sidebar_label: Java
-text: 'Nearly everyone, at some point during their normal flow of work on the computer, has had to open a new window or tab.
-In fact, many of us often end up with several tabs open.
-It makes sense that this should be tested using Selenium.'
-number: 73
+language: ruby
+level: 1
-hide_table_of_contents: true
+hide_sidebar: true
 publish_date: 2023-02-17
 last_update:
-  date: 2023-03-15
+  date: 2023-02-24
-tags:
-  - 'new window'
-  - 'new tab'
-  - 'selenium 4'
-  - 'no keystrokes needed'
-level: 1
-category:
-  - 'testing'
-language: java
 ---

-# Open a New Window or Tab

-## Intro

-Nearly everyone, at some point during their normal flow of work on the computer, has had to open a new window or tab.
-In fact, many of us often end up with several tabs open.
-It makes sense that this should be tested using Selenium.

-Previously, you may have sent keystrokes to open a new tab or window with a send keys method and `Command t` (MacOS) or `Control n` (Windows).
-However, this doesn’t translate well across different operating systems and browser versions.

 ## A Solution

-With the release of Selenium 4 comes the `newWindow` command which allows you to create a new window or new tab (without needing a keyboard input), then select that tab, and navigate to a website:
+With the release of Selenium 4 comes the `new_window` command which allows you to create a new window or new tab (without needing a keyboard input), then select that tab, and navigate to a website:

 | **Language** | **New Window**                                                                                                                                                                                                  | **New Tab**                                                                                                                                                                                                  |
 | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |